-This example shows how to create a deployable archive from a MATLAB function.
-You can then give the generated archive to a system administrator to deploy it on the MATLAB Production Server environment.
+This example shows how to create a deployable archive using a MATLAB function.
+You can then deploy the generated archive on MATLAB Production Server.

 Create MATLAB Function

 In MATLAB, examine the MATLAB program that you want to package.

 For this example, write a function addmatrix.m as follows.